senoirdevomar/senoirdevomar/README.md

 - 👋 Hi, I’m @senoirdevomar
-- 👀 I’m interested in websites programming
+- 👀 I’m interested in websites programming and developing
 - 🌱 I’m currently learning c/c++ and English
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...